 Faced with so much choice back in the UK, consumers will increasingly look for brands they can resonate with – presenting a huge opportunity for heritage brands which can sell traditions, memories and a story.
-We’ve already seen the revival of Horse Guards London Dry Gin, and we can expect to see other traditional names come out of the woodwork and onto the selves, creating a buzz when they do so.
+We can expect to see traditional names come out of the woodwork and onto the shelves, creating a buzz when they do so.

 eCommerce also represents an exciting avenue for the drinks industry.
 Over the past ten years, the online alcohol industry has grown 20% year-on-year, yet many brands aren’t yet taking advantage.
 With the opportunity to sell direct-to-consumer, access a wider audience and benefit from the considerable customer numbers on online marketplaces such as Amazon, eCommerce will be pivotal to the growth of the sector.

 Finally, we’ve mentioned it briefly, but rum is positioned to be the next up and coming spirit that’s about to go premium.
 80% of 25-34 year olds enjoy rum and the appearance of craft versions on the market demonstrate this increase in popularity – one that is likely to last thanks to the more affordable price tag when compared to aged whiskey.